adebarakah/HR-Analytics---Capstone-Project/README.md

 				Exceeding:				14.67%
 				Outstanding:			6.67%

-- The largest performance group falls in the in the Developing category.
+- The largest performance group falls in the Developing category.

 27.33% of employees are Achieving, indicating that a significant proportion are meeting performance expectations.